 2. You Can't Get To Sleep At Night

-Again, there are many factors to consider here, like your caffeine intake, stress levels, etc. But a diet high in sugar might also be what's keeping you up at night.
-As Hershenson tells me, sugar can prevent the body from getting into deep sleep mode.
-As with coffee, try limiting your sugary snacks throughout the day to see if that helps.
-And if not, it just may be that sugar isn't for you.
+Again, there are many factors to consider here, like your caffeine intake, stress levels, etc. But a lifestyle high in sugar might also be what's keeping you up at night.
+As Hershenson says, sugar can prevent the body from getting into deep sleep mode.

 3. You've Been Feeling Emotional Lately

-If you suffer from low blood sugar, you might have a condition called hypoglycemia, which is definitely something you need to talk about with your doctor.
-"This can leave us feeling tired, hungry, weak, shaky, lightheaded, and anxious," says Kelly Leveque, celebrity holistic nutritionist and author of Body Love.
-"As a result, we crave sugar and carbohydrates, thinking they will pick us back up.
+If you suffer from low blood sugar, you might have a condition called hypoglycemia, which can leave you "feeling tired, hungry, weak, shaky, lightheaded, and anxious," Kelly Leveque, holistic nutritionist and author of Body Love, tells Bustle.
+"As a result, [you] crave sugar and carbohydrates, thinking they will pick [you] back up.
 In reality, they start the cycle all over again."

 6. You've Been Struggling With Sinus Issues

 Have you been feeling extra stuffy as of late?
-"In the large majority of people, these symptoms are coming from Candida overgrowth," Dr. Jacob, Teitelbaum, author of Beat Sugar Addiction Now!, tells Bustle.
-A sugary diet can cause Candida to get a bit out of control in your body, leading to sinusitis, congestion, and other chronic nasal issues.
+"In the large majority of people, these symptoms are coming from candida overgrowth," Dr. Jacob, Teitelbaum, author of Beat Sugar Addiction Now!, tells Bustle.
+A lifestyle high in sugar can cause candida, or yeast, to get a bit out of control in your body, leading to sinusitis, congestion, and other chronic nasal issues.

-If you have bowel issues, such as IBS, gas, diarrhea, or constipation, it could also be due to a sugar-induced Candida overgrowth.
+If you have bowel issues, such as IBS, gas, diarrhea, or constipation, it could also be due to a sugar-induced candida overgrowth.
 "Yeast grow by fermenting sugar, and when [you eat a lot of sugar] you are firing up a fermentation tank in your gut," Teitelbaum says.
 "And fermentation makes lots of gas.
 And so will you, if you drink a lot of sugary drinks."
-Maybe not worth it?

-8. You Feel Distracted And Scattered Throughout The Day
+8. You Feel Distracted & Scattered Throughout The Day

 You've probably heard of a little thing called brain fog, which is that fuzzy out-of-it feeling that causes you to space out at work or forget where the heck you put your keys.
-As holistic health and wellness coach Sharla Mandere CHHC tells me, sugar can cause these issues, and even lead to a lack of focus.
+As Sharla Mandere, CHHC, a holistic health and wellness coach, tells Bustle, sugar can cause these issues, and even lead to a lack of focus.

-9. You Have Cravings And Are Often "Hangry"
+9. You Have Cravings & Are Often "Hangry"

-If you constantly crave sugar, or can't seem to feel "full" despite having plenty of food, it may be that your diet has you on a sugar rollercoaster.
-As Mandere tells me, cravings — usually for sugar — can be caused by sinking blood sugar levels.
+If you constantly crave sugar, or can't seem to feel "full" despite eating plenty of food, it may be that what you are eating has you on a sugar rollercoaster.
+As Mandere says, cravings — usually for sugar — can be caused by sinking blood sugar levels.
 "This can be translated into the afternoon pick-me-up of sugary coffee, drinks, or sugary snacks," she says.
-Sound familiar?

 10. Your Knees Have Been Hurting

-Aches and pains — and other general health issues — are often caused by inflammation in the body, which is another negative side effect of a diet high in sugar.
-"Regular blood sugar spikes can eventually lead to general inflammation, which can then contribute to premature aging, digestive abnormalities, [and] joint pain," says nutritionist Lauren Minchen MPH, RDN, CDN.
+Aches and pains — and other general health issues — are often caused by inflammation in the body, which is another negative side effect of consuming a lot of sugar throughout the day.
+"Regular blood sugar spikes can eventually lead to general inflammation, which can then contribute to premature aging, digestive abnormalities, [and] joint pain," Lauren Minchen MPH, RDN, CDN, a nutritionist, tells Bustle.
 Basically, if you feel like you're fallin' apart, it may be time to make some changes.

 11. You Constantly Run Out Of Motivation

-Aside from flagging energy levels, take note if you've been lacking in motivation lately.
-"If you feel drowsy and tired after eating a sugar heavy snack, then you should realize that your body is not burning or storing glucose at the rate you are consuming it," says nutritionist Parker Condit.
-"In addition to this being a lousy way to live, it's also an indicator that something is wrong ...
+Aside from flagging energy levels, take note if you've been lacking motivation lately.
+"If you feel drowsy and tired after eating a sugar heavy snack, then you should realize that your body is not burning or storing glucose at the rate you are consuming it," nutritionist Parker Condit, tells Bustle.
+"In addition to this being a lousy way to live, it's also an indicator that something is wrong [...]
 If all you feel like doing is sleeping and lounging around, then it's time to start being more aware of what you are consuming."